Buf plugin quickstart#

 with definitions related to a pet store:

-For the sake of this tutorial, pet.proto
+For the sake of this quickstart, pet.proto

 includes an undesirable naming style: